To Do List

 From Others: The To-do List from Samplewords is a neat pdf you can type your own information in.
 Find more at the Free Tools page and at the Productivity Tools Pinterest board.

 You can manage your tasks with a To-Do Today List and other to-do lists you like.
 To-do lists are a big part of daily planning.
 The next step is to actually get them done!
 Learn more at the Daily PlanIt Time Management 101 Tutorial.
-You might also like Planning is Thinking, a Planner Checklist, and a Weekly Plan.
+You might also like Planning is Thinking, a Planner Checklist, a weekly review and a Weekly Plan.

 I seek to create order from the chaos of complex information.
 Join me at the Daily PlanIt to gain insights, inspiration, and information to increase skills for a better life.
 I unlock the power of teaching reading with phonics in the pursuit of literacy at www.phonicspow.com.
 In my spare time I explore books and movies, often choosing titles available on both screen and page.